akouz/HBnode/AVR64DD32/Programmer/readme.md

 Programmer is used to download application code or compiled Arduino sketch into HBnode.
-Programmer is based on Arduino UNO, it runs the dedicated programmer sketch and it interacts with PC software named HEXloader.exe.
+Programmer is based on Arduino UNO, it runs the dedicated programmer sketch HEXloader.ino and it interacts with PC software named HEXloader.exe.

 Progrubber is no able to program bootloader.